Daisy Granados

 Daisy Granados (born 9 December 1942) is a Cuban film actress.
 She has appeared in more than 40 films since 1964.
-At the 11th Moscow International Film Festival in 1979, she won the award for Best Actress for her role in Portrait of Teresa.
+At the 11th Moscow International Film Festival in 1979, she won the award for Best Actress for her role in the drama film Portrait of Teresa.
 In 1985, she was a member of the jury at the 14th Moscow International Film Festival.
 She was married to writer/director Pastor Vega until his death in Havana, Cuba.